 The third discovery box is 15 feet from the cedar tree on the left.
 And the fourth and last discovery box is on the right, 41 feet from box 3.
 This is the end of our All Persons Trail tour.
+Let's head back.

-In 163 feet you will reach a fork in the trail.
-If you wish, you can take the left fork, which goes downhill.
+In 163 feet, you will reach a fork in the trail.
+Here you have a choice.
+If you want to spend a little more time resting and enjoying the sights and sounds of the meadow before you return to the parking area and visitor center, you can take the left fork, which goes downhill.
 In 64 feet, you will come to a lovely stone bench in a peaceful spot on the right.
-This is a good place to rest and enjoy the sights and sounds of the meadow before you return to the parking area and visitor center.

-To get back to stop 1 take the right fork uphill 58 feet.
+To get back to stop I take the right fork uphill 58 feet.
 Turn right onto the Meadow Trail.
-At the Community Garden go right and follow the rope guide back to the Welcome sign at stop 1 and parking area.
+At the Community Garden go right and follow the rope guide back to the Welcome sign at stop I. From there you will find the parking area.